rohit02k5/rohit02k5/README.md

 </p>

 <p align="center">
-  <b>💡 I prefer quality over quantity — I follow a feature-based commit workflow where each commit includes major updates or multiple improvements.
+  <b>💡 I prefer quality over quantity — I follow a feature-based commit workflow where each commit includes major updates or multiple improvements.<br>
   As a result, my commit count may be lower, but every commit delivers substantial features rather than small incremental changes.</b>
 </p>

 ---